-The Sustainable Bellevue Plan takes what makes Bellevue special-our walkable, livable communities, the relative ease of getting around, the strong economy, and the access to parks and green space-and ensures that these traits not only endure, but thrive.
+The Sustainable Bellevue Plan takes what makes Bellevue special-our walkable, livable communities, the relative ease of getting around, the strong economy, and the access to parks and green space-and ensures that these traits not only endure but thrive.
 Implementing this plan means cleaner air and water as we transition to a clean energy economy, strong well-paying tech and green jobs, and a nearby park or green space for every resident.
 We will continue to have more reliable and safe travel options as light rail, other public transit, bicycling, walking, and rideshare options flourish.

-Success will require dedicated and sufficient city staff and resources; ongoing monitoring, evaluation, and adaptive management; the commitment of elected officials, business leaders, and community stakeholders; and individual action, large and small, to bring about these needed changes to achieve our goals.
-We'll share our progress annually-see our Environmental Stewardship webpage for more frequent updates-and update this plan every five years.
+Success will require dedicated and sufficient city staff and resources; ongoing monitoring, evaluation and adaptive management; the commitment of elected officials, business leaders, and community stakeholders; and individual action, large and small, to bring about these needed changes in our status quo.
+We'll share our progress annually on our Environmental Performance Dashboard-see our Environmental Stewardship webpage for more frequent updates-and update this plan for 2025-2030.